 The Lowa Renegade GTX Mid - Women's are a fine example of craftsmanship and durability.
 The Renegade feels like an updated version of hiking boots past.
 These boots have all the makings of a classic — burly, leather, and very waterproof.
 Taking elements from modern hikers, they have a GORE-TEX lining and a waterproof coating on their leather uppers to keep your feet dry even when fully submerged in spring runoff.
 Unlike those clunky boots of the past, though, these boots are also very comfortable and require very little time to break in.
 Despite their bulky appearance, the Renegades handle very well on the trail and provide a surprising amount of freedom of movement.

 At 2.2 pounds, these hefty kicks weigh almost a full pound more than the lighter models we've tested.
 When testing side-by-side, the Renegade feels heavy compared to these lighter models.
-Unfortunately, we found that this only got worse the longer we were on the trail.
+Especially on trails that don't need this much boot, the extra weight was really noticeable.
 But, if extra stability and support are vital to you, then this extra weight may not be a problem.
 For a boot that will last you through the years and provide stability and support along the way, the Lowa Renegade is a tried-and-true choice.

 Read review: Lowa Renegade GTX Mid - Women's